Is Marketing Mix Modeling Still Relevant?

 Light bulb made up of all media mix channels

-It is important to distinguish the difference between this “Traditional MMM” which was designed many years ago and “Modern MMM,” which has evolved to meet the marketing needs of today by using AI, high-speed computing and data science that solves the shortcomings of Traditional MMM.
+Before we move on, it is important to distinguish the difference between “Traditional MMM” and “Modern MMM”.
+Traditional Marketing Mix Modeling was designed many years ago and has become outdated, whereas Modern Marketing Mix Modeling has evolved to meet the marketing needs of today by using AI, high-speed computing and data science, becoming a highly effective contemporary solution (that solves the issues of Traditional MMM).

 Fast.